McShelby/hugo-theme-relearn/exampleSite/content/basics/customization/_index.en.md

 - `menu-footer.html`: footer of the the left menu
 - `toc.html`: table of contents
 - `content.html`: the content page itself.
 This can be overridden if you want to display page's meta data above or below the content.
+- `content-header.html`: header above the title, has a default implementation but you can overwrite it if you don't like it.
-- `content-footer`: footer below the content, has a default implementation but you can overwrite it if you don't like it.
+- `content-footer.html`: footer below the content, has a default implementation but you can overwrite it if you don't like it.
 ## Change the logo

 Create a new file in `layouts/partials/` named `logo.html`.
 Then write any HTML you want.